Skip to content

 “We hypothesize that Neanderthals understood and exploited the flight behaviour of wild cattle….
 In short, Neanderthals were the original cowboys.” —Mark White, Paul Pettitt, and Danielle Schreve

 At each of the other four sites, White and collaborators emphasized the way that Neandertals used the landscape in their favor.
-They knew about and used changes in topography, narrow side branches to valleys, and marshes next to steep hillsides.
-At three of the sites, Neandertals used these local features to corner groups of fleeing animals into places with no easy paths of escape—where the hunters then could kill indiscriminately.
+They knew about and used local contrasts in topography, such as valleys that split into narrow side branches or marshes next to steep hillsides.
+At three of the sites, Neandertals cornered groups of fleeing animals into places with no easy paths of escape—where the hunters then could kill indiscriminately.

 The site of Taubach, Germany, illustrates a different hunting situation.
 Here, rhinoceros came to wallow and drink at warm springs.
 As White and coworkers described the scenario, Neandertals lay in wait under cover of natural brush, where they could watch rhino mothers and calves.
 Only when a calf wandered far enough from its mother did the hunters strike.
 This series of events explains why 40 out of a minimum 76 rhinoceros individuals were juveniles between 1 and 1.5 years of age.